Clemapfel/Mousetrap.jl/docs/src/01_manual/02_signals.md

 set_child!(window, hbox(button_01, button_02))
 ```

-In which we use [`activate!`](@ref), which triggers the exact same behavior as if a use has clicked the button on screen, including emission of signal `clicked`, along with [`hbox`](@ref), so that we can display both buttons in the window.
+In which we use [`activate!`](@ref), which triggers the exact same behavior as if a user has clicked the button on screen, including  emission of signal `clicked`, along with [`hbox`](@ref), so that we can display both buttons in the window.

 The intended behavior is that if the user clicks either one of the buttons, both buttons emit their signal.
 Clicking one button should always trigger both, regardless of which button is clicked first.

-Running the above code as-is, and clicking `button_01`, we get the following output:
+Running the above code as-is and clicking `button_01`, we get the following output:

 ```
 01 clicked